muhammad-hany/weatherapp/README.md

 ## Installation

-create config.proprties file and place in the root directory of the project
+create config.proprties file and place in the root directory of the project adn build and run
 ```kotlin
 BASE_URL = "https://api.weatherapi.com/v1/"
 API_KEY = "your_api_key"